 Speaking of Tracie, I’ve met some amazing people at Boot Camp.
 It’s a work-intensive weekend, so you don’t get a lot of time to socialize, but you get to eat with your fellow grunts and sometimes brainstorm ideas for your assignment.
 This year, Tracie (the owner of Ragin’ Cajun) supplied dinner from her restaurant.
-On Saturday night, we were treated to something like this:
+It was delicious!

 Plus, the shared experience of the weekend is something we all bond over.